Semen factory opens in Chuka

 “This initiative is a partnership between the devolved government and the national government and is aimed at promoting dairy farming in this region,” said Kimutai.

 He said the ministry of Livestock has plans to open similar centres in other counties but lauded the Tharaka-Nithi government for embracing it and agreeing to partner so that farmers can benefit.

 He encouraged farmers to embrace AI services and rearing of high breeds for both milk and meat for economic gain noting that no dairy cow should be mated by a bull.

-He said national government has plans to establish a sex-selected semen facility in the country and that the ministry is expecting that money will be allocated in the next year.
-T
+He said the national government has plans to establish a sex-selected semen facility in the country and that the ministry is expecting that money will be allocated in the next year.

-The county boss said he has a big plan of promoting dairy farming and that his government had already offering subsidized dairy feed.
+The county boss said he has a big plan of promoting dairy farming and that his government had already offered a subsidized dairy feed.

 He noted that his government had entered into a partnership with Muthiru Dairy Co-operative Society in Maara Sub County to produce and make available the animal feeds.